54skyxenon/54skyxenon.github.io/content/blog/midlevel-2025.md

 ---

 If you've read my three previous posts leading up to this, you already know how this story usually begins: me reminding you that Northeastern has a co-op program!
-That hasn't changed, but I’ve been out of school for a couple of years now.
+That hasn't changed, but I've been out of school for a couple of years now.

 Let's talk about what's changed for my job search as a mid-level candidate.